-Elizabeth A. Mittendorf, M.D., Ph.D., is an Associate Professor in the Department of Surgical Oncology at the University of Texas MD Anderson Cancer Center.
-Dr. Mittendorf completed medical school at Case Western Reserve University where she remained for her surgical residency.
-After completing her residency, she served on active duty in the United States military before completing a surgical oncology fellowship at MD Anderson, and then joined its faculty in 2008.
+Elizabeth A. Mittendorf, M.D., Ph.D., is the Rob and Karen Hale Distinguished Chair in Surgical Oncology at Brigham and Women’s Hospital and the Director of Surgical Research and Breast Immuno-Oncology Program at Dana-Farber Cancer Institute (DFCI).
+Dr. Mittendorf completed medical school at Case Western Reserve University, where she did surgical residency.
+After, she served on active duty in the U.S. military, followed by a surgical oncology fellowship at MD Anderson, where she was faculty until she joined DFCI in January 2018.
 Her work focuses on identifying novel tumor antigens and investigating aspects of tumor microenvironment impacting response to vaccination.
 Specifically, she focuses on cyclin E, a cell cycle regulator that is dysregulated in breast cancer, as a target for vaccination and on the impact of neutrophils (a type of white blood cells) present in the microenvironment as a link between innate and adaptive immune responses to cancer.
 Dr. Mittendorf has led many clinical trials, from phase I to phase III, with a specific interest in breast cancer immunotherapy.
 Her Komen-funded research supports a clinical trial aiming at assessing the impact of radiation therapy on patients’ T cell levels, a possible marker for response to immunotherapies.

 Memorial Sloan Kettering Cancer Center